animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-Under the hood, {sdg-name} provides an implementation of your application’s repository interfaces when the Spring container is bootstrapped. {sdg-acronym} even implements the query methods you define so long as you follow the
+Under the hood, Spring Data for GemFire provides an implementation of your application’s repository interfaces when the Spring container is bootstrapped. {sdg-acronym} even implements the query methods you define so long as you follow the